 top of page

-• Writer's pictureHedgehog Sanctuary
+Writer's pictureHedgehog Sanctuary

 British Wild Hedgehogs: Fascinating Facts and Endearing Tales

 The British wild hedgehog, with its prickly exterior and inquisitive nature, has long captured the hearts of both nature enthusiasts and animal lovers alike.
 These endearing creatures boast a unique blend of characteristics that make them an integral part of the United Kingdom's natural heritage.
-In this article, we'll delve into the facts about British wild hedgehogs, exploring their sizes, weights, speeds, eating habits, behaviors, and their storied history.
+In this article, we'll delve into the facts about British wild hedgehogs, exploring their sizes, weights, speeds, eating habits, behaviours, and their storied history.
 Along the way, we'll encounter some famous hedgehog stories and books that have added to their allure.

 British Wild Hedgehogs: Fascinating Facts and Endearing Tales